dotnet/docs-aspire/docs/fundamentals/dotnet-aspire-sdk.md

 </Project>
 ```

 The preceding example project defines the top-level SDK as `Microsoft.NET.Sdk` and the `Aspire.AppHost.Sdk` as an additive SDK.
 The `IsAspireHost` property is set to `true` to indicate that this project is an .NET Aspire app host.
+The project also references the `Aspire.Hosting.AppHost` package which brings in a number of Aspire-related dependencies.

 ## SDK Features